 You've seen it all done better before.

 Cage and Cusack are fine but given little to do.
 The director shows no real flair for suspense and a lack of imagination.
 It seems that every five minutes we have a gloomy flyover shot of snowy mountains.
-There is no depth to any of the based on real life characters, no sustained suspense of horror scene, the primary one we see is split up over the course of the film as flashbacks to which we know the outcome.
+There is no depth to any of the based on real life characters, no sustained suspense of horror scenes.
+The primary set piece we see is split up over the course of the film as flashbacks to which we know the outcome.
 The surface approach the writer director takes could only work if the film was intense and exploitative and it is neither.
 There is a sad grimness to the portions devoted to hookers lives in Alaska but this is just off putting.
 Cage is far better than the material which includes the clichéd personal tragic incident in his past and his shrewish wife.
-Cusack as the killer we are given no insight into why he does what he does and the bits of his life we are shown seem pointless.
-The interrogation scenes with Cage and Cusack build some intensity but by then the film is almost over.
-Various would be film projects around this case have been around for years, this one is ultimately unmemorable.
-Poor music score drones on constantly.
+Cusack, as the killer, we are given no insight into why he does what he does and the bits of his life we are shown seem pointless.
+There is no counterpoint between his public life and the horrid hidden life.
+The interrogation scenes with Cage and Cusack build some intensity, but by then the film is almost over.
+Various would-be film projects and scripts based on this this case have been around for years, this one is ultimately unmemorable.
+Poor music score drones on constantly adding to the monotony.

 well produced not heavy or action of beefcake--as these things go